Professional Part-Time JD Program

 Am I restricted to weekend and online classes?

-The first-year curriculum is fixed, as it is for all students regardless of whether they are in the part-time or full-time program.
+The first-year curriculum (first three semesters for part-time students) is fixed, as it is for all students regardless of whether they are in the part-time or full-time program.
 Students have full access to Denver Law’s catalog of classes and other learning opportunities once a student has successfully completed their first-year curriculum.
 All upper level required classes will be offered on the weekends, as well as during the week.

 Are the admissions standards different to the full time program?